Covid 19 coronavirus: Ambulances and security descend on Auckland's St Margaret's aged care home

 Since then his mother had been following news of the outbreak but was doing okay.

-He claimed rest home staff did not call to tell him about the outbreak at St Margaret's, despite saying publicly they had reached out to all families.
+He claimed rest home staff did not call to tell him about the outbreak at St Margaret's, despite saying publicly they had contacted all families.

 However, he believed the staff and rest home were doing their best in the trying circumstances as they sent him photos of his mum and video messages from her.